imglib/imglib2-meta/README.md

 Metadata is incredibly important in scientific image processing.
 The ImgLib2 ecosystem has no formal mechanism for working with metadata.
 This repository aims to solve that.

+**Goals**

+The library goals are:
+* Compatibility with existing ImgLib2 types: data+metadata should behave like standard `RandomAccessible` / `RandomAccessibleInterval` objects.
+* Transform-aware metadata: views or transforms applied to data should automatically apply to associated metadata as well.
+* Type-safe, interface-driven access: a small, well-typed API for querying and composing metadata without unnecessary copying.
+* Convenient structured metadata access for common formats (for example, OME).

 The main metadata stand-in throughout the Fiji ecosystem is the `Dataset` class of ImageJ2, used by e.g. SCIFIO.
 However, it has a number of issues:
 * It cannot operate within a type-safe environment.
 This hinders use within ImgLib2-algorithm, SciJava Ops, etc.
 * It requires the dependency of imagej-common.